 Watch our December 12 briefing: Obstruction of Justice Law: Preventing Interference in Investigations featuring Kimberly E. Atkins, Norm Eisen, Barbara McQuade, Jed Shugerman, and Senator Sheldon Whitehouse.

-In a new report, The Smear Campaign Against Mueller: Debunking the Nunes Memo and the Other Attacks on the Russia Investigation, ACS and CREW examine the facts and law relating to major allegations regarding the conduct of the Russia investigation that collectively amount to one of the most sustained smear campaigns against honest government officials since Senator Joe McCarthy’s attacks of the 1950’s.
+In a joint report, The Smear Campaign Against Mueller: Debunking the Nunes Memo and the Other Attacks on the Russia Investigation, ACS and CREW examine the facts and law relating to major allegations regarding the conduct of the Russia investigation that collectively amount to one of the most sustained smear campaigns against honest government officials since Senator Joe McCarthy’s attacks of the 1950’s.
 Read a summary here.